sttoracle/ORACASB/README.md

-Updated: March 1, 2018
+Updated: March 2, 2018

 ## **Introduction**
 ___
- The purpose of these self-directed exercises is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases
+ The purpose of these self-directed exercises is to provide participants hands-on experience, using the Oracle CASB Cloud Service trail account, to perform some key CASB use cases.

 ## **Objectives**
 ___